What Is a CRM?

 | Auto-dialer | Rare | ✗ | ✓ |

-## The All-in-One Solution
+The All-in-One Solution

 Platforms like Chillead combine CRM and FSM into a single system.
 When a sales rep closes a deal, the job automatically appears on the dispatch board.
 When a technician completes a job, the CRM record is updated.
 No double entry.
 No data silos.

 All-in-one platforms eliminate the "integration tax" that service businesses pay when using 3-5 separate tools.
 One login, one database, one source of truth.
+For a deeper look at how automation ties these systems together, read our field service automation guide.